urbit/urbit/CONTRIBUTING.md

 bugs, performance problems, feature requests, and so on.
 If you encounter any issues when developing on urbit, feel free to submit a report about it here.

-You should label your issue appropriately if you know happen to know what it applies to.
-For example, a `%gall` bug should be labelled with both 'gall' and 'bug'.
-It's ok if you don't know how to label your issue -- the maintainers will help you out and try to label it appropriately.

 A good bug report, description of a crash, etc., should ideally be *reproducible*, with clear, obvious steps as to how another developer can replicate and examine your problem.
 That said, this isn't always possible --